aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/05-mpi-operator.md

 tags = ["tutorial", "hpc", "Kubernetes"]
 +++

 In this section, you will deploy the Kubeflow MPI operator to your Kubernetes cluster.
+MPI Operator provides a common Custom Resource Definition (CRD) for defining single or parallel job.
+It takes care of creating the hostfile, generate ssh keys, wait the worker pods to be ready and launch the job.
+You can read more about how the MPI Operator works in the [ Kubeflow page](https://github.com/kubeflow/mpi-operator/blob/master/proposals/scalable-robust-operator.md#background).
+The operator currently supports Open MPI and Intel MPI trough the `mpiImplementation` variable that can be set to `OpenMPI` or `Intel`.
+You will use Open MPI with GROMACS for this lab.

 ####  1. Deploy Kubeflow MPI oparator